Parent talking to their son with their arm around him.

 • A young Black woman talking about something serious with an older Black woman in the park.

-A guide to how the GP can help your child with their mental health, what specialist support they can arrange and tips on helping your child to speak to the GP.
+A guide to how the GP can help your child and the kinds of support they can arrange.
+We've also got tips on helping your child to speak to the GP.

 • A young person talking to a trusted adult outside on a bench.